Hubackova/muni-hydroweb/src/md/students/polovic.md

 thesisEn: Drying resistance and resilience traits of different biotic groups as a tool to analyse and predict the influence of shifts in hydrology dynamics on metacommunities in intermittent rivers
-supervisor: RNDr.
+supervisor: Doc.
+RNDr.
 Petr Pařil, Ph.D.
 email: luka.polovic@gmail.com
 phone: 549498559
 room: D32/313